 The Group strives to upgrade its fleet flexibly in accordance with market conditions.
 However, it may be obliged to sell some of its vessels or make an early termination of charter contracts for chartered vessels in case of the deterioration in the actual balance between supply and demand for vessels, the obsolescence of vessels due to technological innovation, or changes of the trends in the charter markets.
 As a result, there could be a negative impact on the Group’s financial position and operating results.

 Deterioration in the profitability of the Group’s fixed assets such as vessels may make recovery of the investment amounts unlikely.
 In cases where the Group recognizes loss on impairment of fixed assets as a result, it could have a negative impact on the Group’s financial position and operating results.
-In addition, as the evaluation standard and evaluation method for its marketable securities, or investment securities with a market price, the Group uses a market value method based on the market price on the last day of each financial term.
+In addition, as the evaluation standard and evaluation method for its securities, the Group uses a market value method based on the market price on the last day of each financial term for marketable securities other than those that don't have a market value.
 As a result, a fall in the market price due to fluctuations in stock market conditions could have a negative impact on the Group’s financial position and operating results.

 12. Reversal of Deferred Tax Assets